nitinkumar018/Detection-of-Phishing-Websites-Using-ML/README.md

-# A machine learning project for Phishing Website Detection using classification algorithms like Neural Networks, Support Vector Machines (SVM), and Random Forests and deploy it using flask
+# Project: A machine learning project for Phishing Website Detection using classification algorithms like Neural Networks, Support Vector Machines (SVM), and Random Forests and deploy it using flask

 ## A machine learning model can be trained on a dataset of real and fake websites.
 Once trained, it can analyze a new website and predict whether it is real or a phishing site based on various features like URL structure, domain age, or suspicious keywords.
 # Project Breakdown: